crista88/alpha-multipurpose/README.txt

-Alpha by HTML5 UP
-html5up.net | @ajlkn
+Alpha-Multipurpose (Modified by DOITpro WEB)

-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Original Template by HTML5 UP for personal and commercial use under the CC BY 3.0 license

-A clean, super minimal responsive template geared towards startups, app devs, and other dedicated folks working tirelessly to launch their products.
-Includes a landing page, generic page, contact page, and a page with a whole mess of pre-styled elements (something new I'm trying out).
-Sass sources are also included.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

-AJ
-aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).

-Credits:
+About This Template

+This version of Alpha has been modified and customized by DOITpro WEB based on the original template created by HTML5 UP.
+It maintains the clean, minimalistic, and fully responsive design but includes additional enhancements for better usability and flexibility.

+Modifications by DOITpro WEB

+Customized layout & styling to better fit modern business and startup needs.

+Replaced demo images with a combination of personal images and Pexels free images.

+Improved landing page design and additional element styling.

+Optimized responsiveness & UX improvements.

+Demo Images

-	Demo Images:
+New Demo Images: Pexels (pexels.com) & custom images by DOITpro WEB
-		Unsplash (unsplash.com)

-	Icons:
+Credits

+Original Template: HTML5 UP

-		Font Awesome (fontawesome.io)
+Icons: Font Awesome (fontawesome.io)

-	Other:
+Other Libraries:

 jQuery (jquery.com)

-		Scrollex (github.com/ajlkn/jquery.scrollex)
-		Responsive Tools (github.com/ajlkn/responsive-tools)
+PS: Need help with the contact form?
+Give formspree.io a try—it's awesome!